May 21, 2013

 _____ 17.
 Release by the Goalkeeper

 Upon coming into possession of the ball, the goalkeeper is obligated to get it back into play as quickly as possible.
-He has only six seconds to throw it or kick it out.
+He has only six seconds to release it from his hands (put in on the ground, or throw it or kick it out into play).

 _____ 18.
 Scoring a Goal